millipz/nc-de-deliverance-project/doc_src/index.md

 # Deliverance Data Engineering Project

-This repository contains the code and infrastructure for the Totesys Data Engineering project, which aims to build a reliable and resilient data pipeline to extract, transform, and load data from an operational database into a data lake and data warehouse hosted on AWS.
+Welcome to the Deliverance Data Engineering Project documentation!
+This project showcases a scalable data pipeline using AWS services for data extraction, transformation, and loading.
+Utilizing AWS Lambda, Terraform, and GitHub Actions, we ensure efficient and automated data processing.
+Explore this documentation to learn about our architecture, implementation, and setup.

 ## Project Overview